muthakkanishreenidhii/FUTURE_DS_01/README.md

 - Keep the repo public; provide the link in the task submission form.

 ## Author
-Your Name — Intern at Future Interns
+M.ShreeNidhii — Intern at Future Interns